medinast21/medina-portfolio/docs/DataAvailability_Snowflake.md

 # Technical Reference

+This document was created at the request of a director who wanted a holistic picture of how the team's tools and systems integrated with one another.
+It was written for an internal audience of both technical and non-technical business stakeholders who needed a shared reference for how data flows through the team's Snowflake-based infrastructure.

 ## Data Availability via Snowflake

 This technical document provides a high level understanding of the tooling and systems being used in the team's data analytics efforts and projects.